 In response to student concerns that many classroom lights remain on during off hours and exceed campus building lighting standards, Facilities Management installed over 200 occupancy sensors in general-purpose classrooms.
-This energy conservation project, with input from the Provost's Office and endorsement from the University Sustainability Council, reduces energy consumption of existing building fixtures by about 30%.
+This energy conservation project, with input from the Provost's Office and endorsement from the University Sustainability Council, reduces energy consumption of existing fixtures by about 30%.
 Click here to learn more.

 UMD was selected as a Maryland Energy Administration Project Sunburst Initiative Partner and awarded a grant aimed at promoting the installation of renewable energy systems on public buildings in Maryland.
 Washington Gas Energy Services, Inc. (WGES) financed the remainder of the project cost and UMD will purchase the electricity generated by the solar panels under a 20-year agreement with WGES.
 The 631 kilowatt system, which was installed by Standard Solar, Inc. of Rockville, Md., is owned and operated by WGES.
-It will produce about 792 megawatt hours of electricity each year.
+It produces about 792 megawatt hours of electricity each year.
 The array is constructed with 2,632 Suniva solar panels configured in 188 strings with 14 panels per string, installed using a Sunlink ballasted non penetrating racking system all tilted at 10 degrees.
 Read more here.

 Green Fund for Green Power